My first attempt at getting out of debt

 I made my first attempt at getting out of debt when I was in my early twenties & married to my (now) ex-husband.
 We owed money on a few credit cards and two cars.
 One car was nearly paid off, but the other car wasn’t even close to being paid off.
 Not including our mortgage, I’m guessing that we probably owed around $16,000.
 To put the $16,000 in perspective, I earned about $13,000 total that year and the interest rate on our mortgage was about 10.5% (which was considered an excellent rate).
 Car and credit card interest rates were even higher.

 Now, I did pay them back, and quicker than I’d agreed to too.
 But, what happened was that we got even further into debt.
 And I felt guilty about it.
-I still feel badly about it, and it’s been many years.
+I still feel bad about it, and it’s been many years.
 I felt/feel like I let them down.

 But I learned three very important things from that experience.
-For me:

 1. Borrowing money to get out of debt didn’t work.